-- a) youth centres and hostels - b) rehabilitation centres including gambling or addiction support or treatment centres where children or vulnerable groups may be present. - c) schools, playgrounds, leisure/community centres; colleges, universities, and other areas where children and young people will gather including entertainment venues such as bowling alleys, shopping centres, cinemas etc., as well as bus stops, café's, shops, parks, and school routes.
-In such cases MKCC will expect licensees to take appropriate steps to ensure that inappropriate advertising relating to their premises, or relating to events at their premises, is not displayed at a time when children are likely to be near the premises.
+- a) youth centres and hostels - b) rehabilitation centres for gambling related harm or other addiction support locations such as drug and alcohol treatment services where persons under 18 or other vulnerable groups may be present.

-- d) Facilities in proximity to the licensed premises such as banks, post offices, refreshment, and entertainment type facilities - e) Religious premises and places of worship where they can be a focal point for a percentage of vulnerable members of the local community, including the homeless community and youth population. - f) Other gambling premises given the potential link to increased levels of problem gambling where there are multiple gambling premises in the vicinity.

-- g) supported accommodation/hostels. - h) Proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, or where there are Residential areas where there is a high concentration of families with children.
+- c) schools, playgrounds, leisure/community centres; colleges, universities, and other areas where children and young people will gather including entertainment venues such as bowling alleys, shopping centres, cinemas etc., as well as bus stops, café's, shops, parks, and school routes.
+In such cases MKCC will expect licensees to take appropriate steps to ensure that inappropriate advertising relating to their premises, or relating to events at their premises, is not displayed at a time when persons under 18 are likely to be near the premises. - d) Facilities in proximity to the licensed premises such as banks, post offices, refreshment, and entertainment type facilities - e) Religious premises and places of worship where they can be a focal point for a percentage of vulnerable members of the local community, including the homeless community and youth population. - f) Other gambling premises given the potential link to increased levels of gambling harm where there are multiple gambling premises in the vicinity. - g) supported accommodation/hostels. - h) Proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, or where there are Residential areas where there is a high concentration of families with children.